top of page

 Hashimoto's reversal: Miracle, or science?

-Adrienne has discontinued her thyroid medications, and her health is better than ever.
+Dr. Hunt has discontinued her thyroid medications, and her health is better than ever.

-By any medical measure, she is cured.
+By any medical measure, she is free of symptoms, blood markers, and medications.

 Can cold exposure reverse Hashimoto's?